6 of the best solar phone chargers, and ones to avoid (2022 update)

 X-DRAGON 70 Watt Solar Charger

 - Includes adapters for direct charging of common Windows-based PC laptops

-If you have large power requirements, such as charging a laptop, this X-DRAGON charger with eight SunPower cells is the one for you.
-With 40 watts of output, it has enough power to charge a smaller Windows laptop or Macbook Air when used in full sunlight.
+If you have large power requirements such as charging a laptop, this X-DRAGON charger with nine SunPower cells is the one for you.
+With 70 watts of output, it has enough power to charge a laptop when used in full sunlight.
 For Windows laptops, it has an 18V DC output and a selection of charging adapters that are compatible with the most common Windows-based laptops.
 This is a great feature for laptop owners, because the higher voltage means more efficient charging.